zxyao145/DocsifyNet/README.md

 # DocsifyNet
-Docsify base on .NET 6.
+Docsify host on .NET 6.

-Build a document site or knowledge base with one click.
+Build a document site or knowledge base with one click, out of the box.

 # usage